Subscribe to continue reading

 As a doctor too her knowledge is noteworthy and she always gives the right consultation that is in beat interests of those consulting her.
 She is also hands-on on the issues faced by her own community.
 Having worked with her I can definitely vouch for her professionalism and punctuality."

-There are affiliate links in the blog post.
+There are affiliate links in the website.
 This means I will get a small commission if you visit and buy after clicking on a link to an external site,at no extra cost to you.
 This also helps to sustain the website.
 Thank you for your help

 The health -wellness information is shared on this website to improve public awareness about lifestyle diseases, products, that may help or harm us.
 This is in no way a replacement for professional medical advice.
 Please always consult your doctor for personalized medical advice.